metal3-io/metal3-docs/design/metadata-handling.md

 The reconciliation of the Metal3DataTemplate object will also be triggered by changes on Metal3Machines.
-In the case that a Metal3Machine gets modified, if the `dataTemplate` references a Metal3Metadata, that object will be reconciled.
+In the case that a Metal3Machine gets modified, if the `dataTemplate` references a Metal3DataTemplate, that object will be reconciled.
-If the `metaData` and `networkData` are set, that will be a no-op reconciliation loop.
-If it is unset, there will be two cases:
+There will be two cases:

-- An already generated secret exists with an ownerReference to this Metal3Machine.
-In that case, the reconciler will update it and fill the respective field on the Metal3Machine with the secret name.
+- An already generated Metal3Data object exists with an ownerReference to this Metal3Machine.
+In that case, the reconciler will verify that the required secrets exist.
+If they do not, they will be created.
 - if no secret exists with an ownerReference to this Metal3Machine, then the reconciler will create one and fill the respective field with the secret name.

-To create a secret, the controller will generate the content based on the `metaData` or `networkData` field of the Metal3DataTemplate Specs.
+To create a Metal3Data object, the controller will select an index for that Metal3Machine.
+The selection happens by selecting the lowest available index.
-It will render the content of the secret, selecting the lowest available index from the status indexes map.
-If that map is empty, it will fill it by building a map of names of the machines and index used by the machine, extracting the index from the secret names in the Metal3Machine specs.
+The controller will list all existing Metal3Data object linked to this Metal3DataTemplate and create a list of unavailable indexes.
+It will fill it by extracting the index from the Metal3Data names.

+Once the next available index is found, it will create the Metal3Data object.
+The name would be a concatenation of the Metal3DataTemplate name and index.
-Once the next available index is found, it will update the Metal3DataTemplate object.
-Upon conflict, it will immediately requeue to consider the new state of Metal3DataTemplate.
-Upon success, it will render the content values, and create a secret containing the rendered data.
+Upon conflict, it will fetch again the list to consider the new list of Metal3Data.
+Upon success, it will render the content values, and create the secrets containing the rendered data.
+The controller will generate the content based on the `metaData` or `networkData` field of the Metal3DataTemplate Specs.

 The name of the secret will be made of a prefix and the index.
 The Metal3Machine object name will be used as the prefix.
 A `-metadata-` or `-networkdata-` will